sameh00alsharawy/Testing-and-Validation-of-an-ACC-system/README.md

-# Testing and Validation of Automated Road Vehicles
+# Testing and Validation of a standard ACC system

 ## Project Overview
 This project focuses on the testing and validation of an automated road vehicle, specifically evaluating a standard Adaptive Cruise Control (ACC) system.
 The primary goal is to evaluate the safety, comfort, and efficiency of the ACC controller under stochastic (randomized) driving conditions.